mjbradvica/MediatorBuddy/README.md

 Create your controller actions as needed, and pass the request object to the "ExecuteRequest" method and the accompanying ResponseOptions callback.

+You may also pass a mapping function to be called.
+In this case, the response object is converted to the view model from the view model's "FromResponse" method.

 ```csharp
 public class MyController : MediatorBuddyMvc
 {